Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

 If you want, use sites like Blogger Link Up and My Blog Guest to connect with bloggers who need content.
 It's scalable, but the bloggers you get in touch with aren't usually very authoritative (they're mostly mid-level bloggers).

-Just like guest posting, you can get links in return for your content, but why not just trade?
+Just like guest blogging, you can get links in return for your content, but why not just trade?
 You both get content on each other's site, links, and visitors from an entirely different community.

 If you or the other has a significantly more popular blog, see if the less significant one can do something extra in return.
 A good example is buying the other $10-15 worth of StumbleUpon paid traffic.
+It doesn’t have to be huge, but it levels the playing field, as you’ll find very few blogs with exactly the same audience size.

 If you're trying to get links from colleges, create content targeted at them that you can use during outreach.
 Trust me, there's usually something you know that you could write an entire tutorial on that would interest college webmasters.